Phury/yawgmoth/README.md

 # How to
 - fork this repository
-- create a 'decks.json' metadata file with your deck index
+- create a `decks.json` metadata file with your deck index under `deck-editor/src/public/data/`
-- create a 'deck.dck' file for each separate deck
+- create a `deck.dck` file for each separate deck under `deck-editor/src/public/data/`
 - commit
 - push to github pages
 - enjoy your card collection wherever you are